MichaelBelousov/tree-stitcher/tree-stitcher/README.md

 - better define workspaces for a sample language (e.g. TypeScript package.json + tsconfig.json)
 - better decouple logic in zig from ffi bindings to allow porting to other lisps
 - generate AST builder scheme functions from `src/node_types.json`
-- create a playground webpage so people don't need to download it to run it (would be great to use Monaco editor with LSP)
+- add a monaco editor with an LSP or something to the playground
 - create an interpreter and a REPL for interactively performing transformations across a "workspace", viewing transform patches, and confirming them, `git checkout --patch` style.
 - prototype reference detection and renaming for a sample language